michaelcoxon/collections/README.md

 ```

 If the type can be determined by the compiler (as in the example above) it
-is not neccessary to explicitly define the type - it will just make the code
+is not neccessary to explicitly define the type - doing it will just make
-more readable.
+the code more readable.

 All examples given in the documentation are JavaScript examples so that no-one
 gets confused.